furlan-lab/genosyncR/README.md

-# genosyncR: Sync Samples to Genotypes via Hashes
+# genosyncR: Sync Samples to Genotypes via Explainable Machine Learning Techniques

 Demultiplex pooled samples from hash data with confidence.
 Two methods are incorporated in the genosync function: kmeans combined with apriori association analysis, and logistic regression.
 The outputs of these methods are benchmarked, increasing confidence in sample assignment results when the two independent methods agree.